MythTV Ubuntu Installation Guide

 Introduction

-Ubuntu Linux is a great basis for a general purpose MythTV Media Centre and has the latest version of MythTV (0.21) ready to install from its software repositories.
+Ubuntu Linux is a great basis for a general purpose MythTV Media Centre and has the latest version of MythTV (0.24) ready to install from its software repositories.

 This guide focuses on terrestrial DVB-T in the UK (Freeview), but much of it should be applicable to anybody installing Myth.
 If you're using satellite, see the Freesat Guide.

-The instructions are for the latest release of Ubuntu 9.04 (Jaunty Jackalope), but should also be applicable to the four previous versions, Intrepid 8.10, Hardy 8.04, Gutsy 7.10 and Feisty 7.04.
+The instructions are for the latest release of Ubuntu 13.10 (Saucy Salamander), but should also be applicable to the following previous versions, Raring 13.04, Quantal 12.10, Precise 12.04, Oneiric 11.10, Natty 11.04, Maverick 10.10, Lucid 10.04, Karmic 0.10, Jaunty 9.04, Intrepid 8.10, Hardy 8.04, Gutsy 7.10 and Feisty 7.04.

 Hardware

-A MythTV system consists of backends, for recording and storing TV, and frontends, for watching the TV.
+A MythTV system consists of backends, for recording and storing TV, and frontends for watching the TV.
 These can be on multiple computers or combined onto a single PC.

 Installation